jojozhuang/jojozhuang.github.io/_note/introduction-of-linux.md

 Note that when using the export command in a shell, the changes are temporary and only valid for this session (until you log out).
 Opening new sessions, even while the current one is still running, will not result in a new path in the new session.

-Shell types
+Shell types:
-`sh` or Bourne Shell: the original shell still used on UNIX systems and in UNIX related environments.
+* `sh` or Bourne Shell: the original shell still used on UNIX systems and in UNIX related environments.
 This is the basic shell, a small program with few features.
 When in POSIX−compatible mode, bash will emulate this shell.
-• `bash` or Bourne Again shell: the standard GNU shell, intuitive and flexible.
+* `bash` or Bourne Again shell: the standard GNU shell, intuitive and flexible.
 Probably most advisable for beginning users while being at the same time a powerful tool for the advanced and professional user.
 On Linux, bash is the standard shell for common users.
 This shell is a so−called superset of the Bourne shell, a set of add−ons and plug−ins.
 This means that the Bourne Again shell is compatible with the Bourne shell: commands that work in sh, also work in bash.
 However, the reverse is not always the case.
 All examples and exercises in this book use bash.
-• `csh` or C shell: the syntax of this shell resembles that of the C programming language.
+* `csh` or C shell: the syntax of this shell resembles that of the C programming language.
 Sometimes asked for by programmers.
-• `tcsh` or Turbo C shell: a superset of the common C shell, enhancing user−friendliness and speed.
+* `tcsh` or Turbo C shell: a superset of the common C shell, enhancing user−friendliness and speed.
-• `ksh` or the Korn shell: sometimes appreciated by people with a UNIX background.
+* `ksh` or the Korn shell: sometimes appreciated by people with a UNIX background.
 A superset of the Bourne shell; with standard configuration a nightmare for beginning users.

 ```sh